franzbu/EnhancedSpaces.spoon/README.md

 'To simplify one's life is not too bad, but do I need that when it comes to my Mac, and what does this tool actually do to justify spending my time with it?', you might ask.

-Well, first, spending your time with SpaceHammer will actually save you time.
+Well, first, spending your time with SpaceHammer might actually save you time.
 As far as the features of this tool are concerned, the answer is simple: it helps you organize your workspace, which comes down to two main tasks: managing your spaces and your applications and windows on them.

 SpaceHammer provides a new implementation of what Apple has straightforwardly termed 'Spaces'; in SpaceHammer they are called mSpaces.
 This means that with SpaceHammer you can organize your windows not only on one, but on as many 'screens' as you like and then easily switch between these 'screens' or, to use SpaceHammer's terminology, mSpaces.
 You can actually do more than that with mSpaces, for example, you can place one window on more than one mSpace at a time; more about that later.